CodeYourFuture/caesar-cypher/README.md

 The encryption is a Caesar cypher, with a key of +1 (all letters shifted up by one)

+We are writing a command-line program here, not a website, so we will need to use the [Node.js JavaScript runtime](https://nodejs.org/en/) to run our code.

 ## Caesar cypher
 The Caesar cypher is a simple encryption allegedly invented in roman times to conceal important informations [Wikipedia entry for the curious](https://en.wikipedia.org/wiki/Caesar_cipher).